rednafi/brisk-SQL/README.md

 ### Set the Root Password

-Enter the following command in the mysql shell, replacing password with your new password:
+Enter the following command in the MySQL shell, replacing password with your new password:

 ```
 UPDATE mysql.user SET authentication_string = PASSWORD('password')